-These are one-day events held during alternating weeks in northern and southern California at UC campuses, Cal State University campuses, and private institutions.
+These are virtual events held during alternating weeks in northern and southern California at UC campuses, Cal State University campuses, and private institutions.
 Graduate Information Fairs provide an opportunity for UC Riverside representatives (APO staff) to disseminate information on our graduate programs with the ultimate goal of recruiting students.
 Each event is scheduled for four to five hours, beginning mid-morning.

 Another outreach effort APO staff conducts, together with the McNair UC Edge Day, MSRIP/UC LEADS summer programs, Sally Casanova Predoctoral Program and Diversity Forums, is the dissemination of student information – by discipline – to our graduate programs on campus.
 The departments in turn send interested students information on their respective graduate programs.

 Academic Preparation and Outreach (APO) staff attend two major undergraduate research conferences in the fall.
 The first of these conferences is the Society for the Advancement of Chicanos and Native Americans in Science (SACNAS).
 This is a society of scientists dedicated to fostering the success of Hispanic/Chicano and Native American scientists—from college student to professionals—to attain advanced degrees, careers and positions of leadership in science.
 The key sponsors for this event are government agencies, national laboratories, educational institutions, businesses and other organizations and include (but are not limited to): the Center for Research Resources, the Science Education Partnership Award, the National Institute of Environmental Health Sciences, the National Institute of Neurological Disorders and Stroke, the Office of Research on Minority Health, the Indian Health Service, the National Oceanic and Atmospheric Administration, the National Security Agency, NSF / Geoscience, the U.S. Department of Energy/Life Sciences Division.